An accelerated proximal gradient method for multiobjective optimization: Proximal gradient methods for multiobjective optimization

-At the end of this section, we note some remarks about \cref{alg: pgm}. \begin{remark} \begin{enumerate} \item Since~$x \in \dom F$ implies~$p_\ell(x) \in \dom F$, \cref{alg: pgm} is well-defined. \item When~$g_i = 0$, \cref{alg: pgm} corresponds to the steepest descent method~\cite{Fliege2000}.
-On the other hand, when~$f_i = 0$, it matches the proximal point method~\cite{Bonnel2005}.
-Furthermore, when~$g_i$ is the indicator function~\cref{eq: indicator} of a convex set~$S \subseteq \setR^n$, it coincides with the projected gradient method~\cite{Grana-Drummond2004}. \item When it is difficult to estimate the Lipschitz constant~$L$, we can set the initial value of~$\ell$ appropriately.
+Furthermore, when~$g_i$ is the indicator function~\cref{eq: indicator} of a convex set~$S \subseteq \setR^n$, it coincides with the projected gradient method~\cite{Grana-Drummond2004}: \item When it is difficult to estimate the Lipschitz constant~$L$, we can set the initial value of~$\ell$ appropriately.
 Then, at each iteration we increase~$\ell$ by multiplying it with some prespecified scalar, until~$F_i(p_\ell(x^k)) - F_i(x^k) \le \theta_\ell(x^k)$ is satisfied for all~$i = 1, \dots, m$.
 If~$L$ is finite, the number of times that~$\ell$ is increased is at most a constant. \end{enumerate} \end{remark}